fuzzylogicxx/fuzzylogic/posts/sketch-tips-and-tricks.md

 - Click __Export Selected__.

 ## Miscellaneous

-See space between sibling layers: press and hold <kbd>Option</kbd> and select layer.

-Move layer up or down by 10px: press and hold <kbd>Shift</kbd> and up/down arrow key while layer is selected.

 Add dummy data: select one or more layers then from top-right select __Data__ and insert names, cities or images.